quicwg/multipath/draft-ietf-quic-multipath.md

 not only the path that is intended to be closed.
 Thus, a path can be abandoned even if connectivity on that path is already broken.
-Respectively, if there is still an active path, it is RECOMMENDED to send a PATH_ABANDON frame after an idle time on another path.
+Respectively, if there is still an active path, it is RECOMMENDED to send a PATH_ABANDON frame and retire all corresponding connection IDs by sending MP_RETIRE_CONNECTION_ID frames on another path after an idle time.

 When a path is abandoned, all connection IDs allocated by both of the endpoints for the specified Path ID need to be retired.